swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

 ### Swiftifying Rust's Design

 Rust's design distinguishes between conventional and raw string literals.
 It also includes an asymmetric `r` off its leading edge.
 We found these distinctions unnecessary and the `r` aesthetically displeasing.
-Instead, our design powers up a conventional Swift `String` literal and in doing so, allows you to access features normally associated with raw and cooked literals.
+Instead, our design powers up a conventional Swift `String` literal and in doing so, allows you to access features normally associated with raw literals.

 In this design, there is no separate "raw" syntax; rather, there is a small extension of the conventional string literal syntax.
 A conventional string literal is either: